About Me

 The Holy Man and the Harlot

 A holy man was living in a temple.
 Nearby was the house of a harlot.
 Noticing how men were frequenting her house for her service, he called the woman and warned her against the evil ways.
+She lamented over her lot and prayed to the Lord for forgiveness although she could not put an end to her base profession.

 The annoyed holy man now started recording her lapses by piling a pebble every time a libertine visited her.
 When the heap of pebbles grew large, the holy man summoned the prostitute to his presence and censured her severely pointing out to her the pyramid-like enormity of her sins.
+The heart-broken woman died that very night appealing to the Almighty for deliverance from the tainted body.
+Strangely enough, that very night the holy man also departed.

 The body of the former was cast away as food to vultures and jackals; but that of the latter was buried with due honours.